Did you know you can now book a picnic or fire pit online?

 • Ice time is booked in one-hour increments.
 All one-hour increments include 50 minutes of permit time and 10 minutes for the maintenance of the ice.

-• These online ice bookings cannot be used to replace regular seasonal bookings.
+• Online ice bookings cannot be used to replace regular seasonal bookings.

-• Non-Affiliated groups (private individuals and groups) will require insurance.
+• Private individuals and groups will require insurance.
 Fees will automatically include a minimum $2 million liability insurance coverage.

-• Affiliated Organization will need to provide Client Services staff proof of insurance coverage and additional details before booking.
+• Organizations will need to provide Client Services staff proof of insurance coverage and additional details before booking.

 • Dressing rooms are available up to 30 minutes before the booked time and must be vacated no later than 30 minutes after the booked time.

-• Minors (under 18) must be accompanied by an adult supervisor at all times.
+• Minors (under 18) must be accompanied by an adult at all times.

 • No one is allowed on the ice surface during operation of the ice surfacing machine.